DeplanckeLab/BRB-seqTools/README.md

 If not, you may need to update your version; see the [Oracle Java website](http://www.oracle.com/technetwork/java/javase/downloads/) to download the latest JRE (for users) or JDK (for developers).

 ### Picard
-The software relies on [Picard Tools](http://broadinstitute.github.io/picard/), but the Picard jar is embedded in the released JAR, so no need to install it yourself.
+The software relies on [Picard Tools](http://broadinstitute.github.io/picard/), but the Picard JAR is already embedded in the released JAR, so no need to install it yourself.

 ## Usage
 After sequencing your BRB-seq libraries, you should obtain two fastq files per library: